Échame la Culpa: Music video

-As of June 2020, "Échame la Culpa" has reached 2 billion views, making it one of the site's 60 most-viewed videos.
+As of November 2025, "Échame la Culpa" has received over 2.4 billions views on YouTube.

 Live performances

-The song experienced its debut live performance ever on February 25, 2018, at Teatro Colón in Buenos Aires, Argentina, where Fonsi performed it together with Argentine singer TINI.
+The song experienced its debut live performance ever on February 25, 2018, at Teatro Colón in Buenos Aires, Argentina, where Fonsi performed it together with Argentine singer Tini.
 Fonsi and Lovato made their duet debut performance during Lovato's Tell Me You Love Me World Tour at the American Airlines Arena in Miami, United States on March 30, 2018.
 On April 12, 2018, Fonsi performed the song live together with German singer Helene Fischer during a medley with "Despacito" at the German Echo Music Prize.
 On May 27, 2018, Fonsi performed the song with Lovato during the BBC Music's Biggest Weekend.
 The song is included in both Luis Fonsi's Love + Dance World Tour and Lovato's Tell Me You Love Me World Tour set list.
 Fonsi later performed the song at the 2019 Pan American Games in Perú alongside Peruvian singer Leslie Shaw.